Module node_context

 Expand description

 During the lifetime of a Bitcoin client, we have a couple of phases that are slightly different from each other, having to implement their own state-machines and logic for handing requests.
 While we could simply put everything in one struct and have a single impl block, that would create a massive amount of if’s in the code, taking different paths depending on which state are we in.
-For that reason, we define the basics of a node, like code shared by all the states into one base struct called UtreexoNode, we then further refine this struct using fine-tunned Contexts, that should implement NodeContext and are passed-in as a generic parameter by the caller.
+For that reason, we define the basics of a node, like code shared by all the states into one base struct called UtreexoNode, we then further refine this struct using fine-tuned Contexts, that should implement NodeContext and are passed-in as a generic parameter by the caller.

 The three flavors of node are: